Sowing & Establishment

 SOWING & ESTABLISHMENT OF GRASS

-Once ploughed, preparing the seed bed is vital, whether you are using a power harrow, chain harrows, discs, crumbler land leveller or paddle rollers.
-A fine, crumbly soil needs to be achieved as this will help the seed settle in evenly and distribute fairly.
-A well consolidated seed bed is preferred as this locks in moisture and allows good seed to soil contact.
-Ways this can be achieved are by using the power harrow or leveller after ploughing, then heavy rolled or Cambridge rolled prior to sowing.
+After ploughing, proper seedbed preparation is crucial.
+Whether using a power harrow, chain harrows, discs, crumbler land levellers, or paddle rollers, achieving a fine, crumbly soil structure will help distribute the seed evenly.
+A well-consolidated seedbed is ideal, as it retains moisture and ensures good seed-to-soil contact.
+This can be achieved by using a power harrow or leveller after ploughing, followed by heavy rolling or Cambridge rolling before sowing.

-Once the grass seed is sown, a heavy roll is imperative as this will ensure seed to soil contact and help with further consolidation of the ground.
-An application of a balanced fertiliser can be applied if chosen, either pre or post sowing.
+Once the grass seed is sown, a heavy roll is imperative to enhance seed-to-soil contact and further consolidate the ground.
+A balanced fertiliser can be applied either pre or post sowing if desired.

 Contact a seed specialist today